laviet2208/gstar2eventb/README.md

 ---

-### 8.5 The Transformation Produces an Empty Model
+### 9.5 The ATL Transformation Produces an Empty Model

 Check that: